-No one is more respected or well-known in the embedded industry than Jack Ganssle.
-He designed the first embedded system east of the Mississippi, using the very first 8 bit microprocessor.
+Jack Ganssle in an internationally-recognized embedded systems engineer, author and speaker.
+He designed some of the very first embedded systems.
 He started three high tech companies, built or managed the development of over 100 embedded systems, and now advises companies, lectures, and writes about embedded systems.
-He was the only embedded person on NASA's Super Problem Resolution Team, created by the Columbia Accident Investigation Board to harness the expertise of highly-respected people from outside of the agency.
-He has worked on many classified government projects and has held various security clearances, including Top Secret/Special Intelligence.
+He was the only embedded person on NASA's Super Problem Resolution Team, created by the Columbia Accident Investigation Board to harness the expertise of highly-respected people from outside the agency.
+He has worked on many classified government projects and has held various clearances, including Top Secret/Special Intelligence.

 Jack has published over 700 articles on different aspects of embedded development, as well as six books on the subject.
 On-line, he writes the weekly Breakpoints column on embedded.com and is editor of The Embedded Muse, a bi-weekly newsletter that has over 25,000 subscribers..

 Also an avid sailor, he has written numerous articles on ocean voyaging and a book about his offshore debacles.